dcontiveros/davido.io/content/posts/tech/2024-11-26/index.md

 ### Limitations

-Besides the STEEP learning curve, the only limitation I have now is actually verifying I can write more than 10Gbps of data onto the medium.
+Besides the STEEP learning curve, the only limitation I have now is actually verifying I can write more than `10 Gbps` of data onto the medium.
 NVMe drives (consumer drives) are only fast because they have a write cache.
 When choosing an NVMe drive, what I need is Sustained Write Performance.
 Therefore, it is important to view benchmarks of drives that take the time to fill up the cache to get the true write speed.
 Until I upgrade my remote storage, I will not even begin to come close to the speeds RDMA provides.
 Guess I know what my expense will be.

 It is fairly amazing to write this much data and notice zero CPU load due to TCP/IP processing or even write operations.